technofocus-pte/ppteamsintpvt/Labs/Lab 9/Lab 9 - Create an agent with Microsoft Copilot Studio and Dataverse for Teams.docx.md

      ![A screenshot of a computer Description automatically generated](./media/image9.png)

 3. To name this topic or add details about it, select **Details** from the ribbon at the top of the screen.
-Name your topic !!**Event Contacts**!!.
+Name your topic !!Event Contacts!!.

      ![A screenshot of a computer Description automatically generated](./media/image10.png)